ethereum/ethereum-org-website/README.md

 > The Proof of Attendance Protocol is a dapp that distributes badges in the form of ERC-721 tokens to prove you participated in an event.
 [More on POAPs](https://www.poap.xyz/).

-### ethereum.org 2020 Contributor POAP
+### ethereum.org 2021 Contributor POAP

-- If you commited any changes in 2020 that were merged into our repo, you have a POAP waiting!
+- If you have commited any changes in 2021 so far that were merged into our repo, you have a POAP waiting!
 - This includes our dedicated translators on Crowdin

   [![Discord](https://img.shields.io/discord/714888181740339261?color=1C1CE1&label=Claim%20Your%20POAP!%20%7C%20Discord%20%F0%9F%91%8B%20&style=flat)](https://discord.gg/CetY6Y4)